 Previous productions include the feature Picture Day and the futuristic short film Frost, both premiered at the 2012 Toronto International Film Festival.
 Picture Day won the Borsos Award for Best Film and Best Performance at the Whistler Film Festival for lead actress Tatiana Maslany.
 Frost won Best Canadian Short Film at the Edmonton International Film Festival and was nominated for a Canadian Screen Award for Best Live Action Short Film.
 Lauren worked on season one of the Temple Street series Killjoys through the Bell Media Executive Producer program.

-The principal of Clique Pictures, Lauren Grant established her company in 2006 to focus on developing feature film and documentary production.
-In 2011, she won the best live action short drama Genie Award for the residential school musical Savage.
-The film has screened at over 40 film festivals including Berlinale Forum Expanded, BFI London Film Festival, SXSW and the NYC Children’s Film Festival.
+In 2011, Lauren won the best live action short drama Genie Award for the residential school musical Savage.
+The film has screened at over 50 film festivals including Berlinale, BFI, SXSW and the NYC Children’s Film Festival.

 The Hollywood Reporter named Lauren one of 15 Talents to Watch in their Next Gen Canada 2014 edition.
 Lauren is an alumna of Trans Atlantic Partners, Bell Media Executive Producer Accelerator Lab, TIFF Studio, Producers Lab at TIFF, Rotterdam Lab, and Berlinale Talent Campus.
 Lauren holds a Bachelor of Arts from UBC with a double major in Film Production and History and attended the Canadian Film Centre’s Producers Lab.
 She is a member of the Canadian Media Producers’ Association Feature Film Committee.